-- A growing population will put more pressure on these resources; to remove trees, to replace natural land surfaces with roads, buildings, and parking lots, and byte-encroaching on environmentally sensitive areas - Climate change is likely to bring sea-level rise, unpredictable rainfall, increased stormwater runoff, changes in food supply, and increased stress on habitats and wildlife - Increased waste and pollutiontexins through the cars we drive and the products we usepurchase, which may contain artificial ingredients or toxins, or create unnecessary waste - Environmental health disparities exist because not all community members have benefitted equitably from past efforts to promote a healthy natural environment.
-Some have been disproportionately burdened and/or historically left out of such efforts - Climate change is affecting sea-level rise, unpredictable rainfall, increased stormwater runoff, changes in food supply, and increased stress on humans, habitats and wildlife
+A growing population will put more pressure on these resources; to remove trees, to replace natural land surfaces with roads, buildings, and parking lots, and by encroaching on environmentally sensitive areas.

+- Increased waste and pollution from the cars we drive, the products we use, and industrial processes will pose additional risk to environmental and human health. - Environmental health disparities exist because not everyone in Olympia has benefitted equitably from past efforts to promote a healthy natural environment.
+Some have been historically left out of such efforts and are more burdened than others by environmental impacts like air pollution and extreme heat. - Climate change is affecting sea level rise, unpredictable rainfall, increased stormwater runoff, changes in food supply, and increased stress on humans, habitats, and wildlife.